Ktrio3/Da-DJ-DJ-public/README-DISMantle.md

   - Memory m
   - Heap h
   - Stack s
+- The reset command, "r", clears memory and resets the program, ready to run again
+- The write command, "w", changes a memory location
+  - The first arg is type: r for register, m for memory, and p for PC
+  - The second arg is location (or value for PC): register 0-8 or memory 0-65535
+  - The third arg is the value: any valid DISM nat value (an unsigned int)
+- The quit command, "q", exits :(

 Hitting enter (no whitespace, just a single newline char) will rerun the last command.

 Note that placing a breakpoint on or stepping into a brk instruction will cause the code to break twice.
 A brk instruction also cannot be removed.

+### Better Errors in 2024

+DISMantle now has better error handling!
+It was extremely annoying to load the symbol table, place breakpoints, and then lose all that work when the program crashed.
+Now all errors are caught and redirected to the debug console.
+Ready to run it again?
+Use the new "reset" command to clear memory and set PC back to 0.

+Any comments that follow an instruction are now displayed when printing the context.
+For example, a common practice is to write the DISM as "mov 0 0 ; START METHOD HERE".
+That comment will now be printed with the context, as well as the proper line number (not just the instruction number).
+Now "tagging" instructions in the DJ compiler with the expr type that produced it is easy to quickly find.

+This also means you can debug in crash context.
+You can use the info command at the crash point to debug memory as it was when it crashed.

+You can also use the write command to modify memory.
+Very niche, but technically you can now recover any program (although any fixes must be repeated as you cannot add/edit/remove instructions).
+I'm like that astronaut using Lisp to save Deep Space 1 (except my REPL is terrible ¯\\_(ツ)_/¯ )

 ### A Simple Example -- Finding a Null Dereference